ape4fld/GWAS-Pigmentation/README.md

 # GWAS-Pigmentation
 This repository contains scripts used for analyzing the pigmentation project data.
-It contains R and shell scripts.
+It contains R,shell and Python (Jupiter) scripts.